retrospect-addon/plugin.video.retrospect/README.md

 There are two ways to install Retrospect, depending on what version of Kodi you are using:

 ### Kodi Leia and later
 Starting from Kodi Leia (v18), you can easy install Retrospect via the Kodi repository.
-Either search the add-ons in the Kodi repository for Retrospect and install it.
+You can simply search the add-ons in the Kodi repository for Retrospect and install it.
 More detailed information can be found in the [Retrospect Wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).

 **Note:** Make sure that the _Auto-Update_ option for Retrospect is enabled to automagically receive new updates.